 1. A separate REAL PROPERTY APPEAL REQUEST form supplied by the Assessor's Office should be completed for each parcel placed under appeal.
 The appealing party must complete all applicable sections of the form, and the form must be signed by the Taxpayer or authorized representative.
 An authorized representative is an attorney at law, or an attorney in fact designated under a duly executed power of attorney.

-2. The requests to the Board of Equalization and Review for a particular tax year must be filed with the Assessor’s Office no later than the Board’s adjournment (to be determined for 2013), with the following exception: taxpayers receiving a notice of value change from the Assessor’s Office will have the later of either the Board’s adjournment date, or the “Last Date to Appeal” as stated in the notice, to appeal to the Board.
+2. The requests to the Board of Equalization and Review for a particular tax year must be filed with the Assessor’s Office no later than the 2014 Board’s adjournment, which will be set when the Board convenes on or after April 7, 2014.
+The only exception is for taxpayers receiving a notice of value change from the Assessor’s Office: they will have the later of either the Board’s adjournment date, or the “Last Date to Appeal” as stated in the notice, to appeal to the Board.